Here is a great roof mold article by a retired university profesor who lives in a deed restricted Florida Community.

 Dr. Morgenroth is a Keys Gate resident who is a semi-retired, adjunct professor of neurology at UM.
 He was a principal administrator in the Environment Health and Safety Division of the Organisation for Economic Cooperation and Development (OECD) for 20 years; prior to that I was a Group Leader in the Toxicology Division at the Center for Food Safety and Nutrition in the US Food and Drug Administration (FDA).
 Previously, he was on the faculty of several medical schools in neurology, pharmacology and psychiatry.

 Having your roof cleaned actually makes sense.
 I know most of us were slightly put out by receiving a roof cleaning notice from the Keys Gate Management Association.
 Although it read a little like an ultimatum and you probably wondered who the inspector of your roof was and what their qualifications were, it turns out that roof cleaning is not a bad idea at all.
+Check out the pressure washer review here using which you can clean your roof and various other places around the house by your own.

 It isn’t just aesthetics.
 While people like to say that dirty roofs lower a property’s value and may make it hard to sell, the “dirt” on a roof actually shortens its life span and can even present a health hazard.
 Furthermore, the “dark stains” on a roof act as a sponge to absorb the sun’s heat, which causes a rise in the temperature inside a home or building, creating higher air conditioning bills.